 “Most helpful was the interactivity of the course, the role plays and the art-therapy training day.
 I really enjoyed doing the work and connecting.”

 “The most interesting and helpful aspects of this course included covering the two models of supervision, how different learning styles transfer to development of personal style, the importance of developing the “inner supervisor” and self-care.”

 “I would highly recommend this course to anyone.
 Really enjoyed it.
-Pam was a fantastic lecturer and very easy to understand.
+The lecturer was fantastic and very easy to understand.
 Learning of counselling theory and then adapting this learning to everyday life was most helpful.”

 “I can’t say enough about the facilitation skills of Rose & Suzi.
 The method & amount of facilitation in which all aspects of the Certificate were presented was a Joy.
 Not just learning the skills, but learning them in such a positive and inclusive manner.
 A wonderful experience!”

 Sultan Mahmoud, Certificate Student 2015

 “Extremely insightful and valuable course.
 Showed the potential career so clearly in a safe way.
 Wonderfully communicated and very patiently explained.
 Excellent opportunity to explore the understanding of counselling & psychotherapy theory with your peers.”

 Jennifer Webb, Certificate Student 2015